 The Configuration dialog for the Cycle Time and Lead Time widgets is the same.
 You configure these widgets for a team.
-To learn more about teams, see Add teams and team members.
+To learn more about teams, see Add teams.

 In order to configure the Cycle Time and Lead Time widgets, you must have the following in place: